-Carrying plastic makes it so easy to spend nowadays, especially since easy card swipes in the store and one-click ordering online have become the norm.
+Carrying plastic makes it so easy to spend nowadays, especially since easy card swipes in the store, and one-click ordering online has become the norm.
 If you don’t pay close attention to your spending, you might find yourself quickly spiraling into debt.

-If this happens, it can be difficult to pull yourself out.
+If this happens, it can be difficult to pull yourself out of money struggles.
 Keep these strategies in mind:

 - Take caution when applying for loans — Be wary of terms that don’t require you to make any payments for the first 12 months; this kind of deal isn’t as “free” as it seems.